 - Sales of goods Goods are normally economic outputs that are tangible.
 Report as sales of goods: - Mass produced media, including exposed film, video tapes, DVDs, audio tapes, and CDs. - Books.
 NOTE: Book publishers To the extent feasible, report as sales of services all revenues associated with the design, editing, and marketing activities necessary for producing and distributing books that you both publish and sell.
 If you cannot unbundle (i.e., separate) these revenues from the value of the books you sell, then report your total sales as sales of goods or services based on the activity that accounts for a majority of the value. - Energy trading activities where you take title to the goods.
-NOTE: If you act in the capacity of a broker or agent to facilitate the sale of goods and you do not take title to the goods, report your revenue (i.e., commissions) as sale of services in 76 - Magazines and periodicals sold in retail stores.
-NOTE: Report subscription sales as sales of services in 73. - · Packaged general use computer software. - Structures sold by businesses in real estate. - Revenues earned from building structures by businesses in construction. - Electricity, natural gas, and water.
+NOTE: If you act in the capacity of a broker or agent to facilitate the sale of goods and you do not take title to the goods, report your revenue (i.e., commissions) as sale of services in 78. - Magazines and periodicals sold in retail stores.
+NOTE: Report subscription sales as sales of services in 78. - · Packaged general use computer software. - Structures sold by businesses in real estate. - Revenues earned from building structures by businesses in construction - Electricity, natural gas, and water.
 NOTE: Revenues derived from transmitting and/or distributing these goods, as opposed to revenues derived from the sale of the actual product, should to the extent feasible, be reported as sales of services in 78. - 78 Sales of services Services are normally economic outputs that are intangible.
-Report as sales of services: - Advertising revenue. - Commissions and fees earned by companies engaged in finance and real estate activities. - Mass produced audiovisual media that are delivered electronically, including film, music, manuscripts, or other digital content.
+Report as sales of services: - Advertising revenue.

-- Premiums earned by companies engaged in insurance activities.
-NOTE: Calculate as direct premiums written (including renewals) net of cancellations, plus reinsurance premiums assumed, minus reinsurance premiums ceded, plus unearned premiums at the beginning of the year, minus unearned premiums at the end of the year. - Commissions earned by agents or brokers (i.e., wholesalers) who act on behalf of buyers and sellers in the wholesale distribution of goods.
+- Commissions and fees earned by companies engaged in finance and real estate activities. - Mass produced audiovisual media that are delivered electronically, including film, music, manuscripts, or other digital content. - Commissions earned by agents or brokers (i.e., wholesalers) who act on behalf of buyers and sellers in the wholesale distribution of goods.
 NOTE: Agents or brokers do not take title to the goods being sold. - Magazines and periodicals sold through subscriptions.
-NOTE: Report magazines and periodicals sold through retail stores, as sales of goods in - Newspapers. - Pipeline transportation. - Software downloaded from the Internet, electronic mail, an Extranet, an Electronic Data Interchange network, or some other online system. - Computer systems design and related services. - Negotiated licensing fees for software to be used on networks.
+NOTE: Report magazines and periodicals sold through retail stores, as sales of goods in 77. - Newspapers. - Pipeline transportation. - Software downloaded from the Internet, electronic mail, an Extranet, an Electronic Data Interchange network, or some other online system. - Computer systems design and related services. - Negotiated licensing fees for software to be used on networks.
 Licensing fees associated with rights to reproduce or distribute software. - Electricity transmission and distribution, natural gas distribution, and water distribution.